iqbalyarkhan/old-website/content/2019-08-11--Bubble-Sort.md

 of this post, instead of just copying and pasting code from my IDE, I'll explain each line of code and why I chose to do what I did.
 Let's begin.

 The idea behind bubble sort is to build our array from the right end (part of the array with the largest index) and move gradually to the opposite end.
-We begin by looking at each adjacent pair `(i,j)` and checking whether the value `i` is greater than `j`.
+We begin by looking at each adjacent pair `i` and  `j` and checking whether the value `i` is greater than `j`.
 This could be changed if you're sorting your array in decreasing order (we'll then simply check if `i` is less than `j`).
 We keep repeating this until we find that **we've not made any swaps** in our iteration.
 As the algorithm progresses, the biggest item bubble up to the top end of the array.
 Simple!